-2. Venue is proper in this Court pursuant to 28 U.S.C. § 1391, and this Court may properly exercise personal jurisdiction over Defendants since each of the Defendants directly targets business activities toward consumers in the United States, including Illinois, through at least the fully interactive e-commerce stores operating under the seller aliases identified in Schedule A attached hereto (the "Seller Aliases").
-Specifically, Defendants have targeted sales to
+2. Venue is proper in this Court pursuant to 28 U.S.C. § 1391, and this Court may properly exercise personal jurisdiction over Defendants since each of the Defendants directly targets business activities toward consumers in the United States, including Illinois, through at least the fully interactive e-commerce stores1 operating under the seller aliases identified in Schedule A attached hereto (the "Seller Aliases").
+Specifically, Defendants have targeted sales to Illinois residents by setting up and operating e-commerce stores that target United States consumers using one or more Seller Aliases offer shipping to the United States, including Illinois, accept payment in U.S. dollars and/or funds from U.S. bank accounts, and, on information and belief, have sold products using infringing and counterfeit versions of Deckers' federally registered trademarks to residents of Illinois.
+Each of the Defendants is committing tortious acts in Illinois, is engaging in interstate commerce, and has wrongfully caused Deckers substantial injury in the State of Illinois.

-The e-commerce store urls are listed on Schedule A hereto under the Online Marketplaces and Domain Names.
+1 The e-commerce store urls are listed on Schedule A hereto under the Online Marketplaces.